AdobeDocs/experience-platform.en/help/edge/personalization/rendering-personalization-content.md

 ## Render propositions in single-page applications without incrementing metrics {#applypropositions}

-The `applyPropositions` command allows you to render or execute an array of propositions from [!DNL Target] into single-page applications, without incrementing the analytics metrics.
-This reduces reporting errors and increases analytics accuracy.
+The `applyPropositions` command allows you to render or execute an array of propositions from [!DNL Target] into single-page applications, without incrementing the [!DNL Analytics] and [!DNL Target] metrics.
+This increases reporting accuracy.

 >[!IMPORTANT]
 >